lucy539090/lucy539090/README.md

 - **Research Paper**
   *Analysis of Key Factors of Potholes Using Tree-Based Machine Learning Techniques*
-  Developed machine learning models including Random Forest and XGBoost and submitted the paper as a Capstone II final deliverable.
+  Developed tree-based machine learning models and submitted the paper as a Capstone II final deliverable.

 - **Conference Participation**
-  Participated in a poster session presenting pothole prediction research at a Data Science academic conference.
+  Attended a Data Science academic conference to explore recent research trends in data analysis and machine learning.

 - **Academic Presentations**
   Presented analysis results in Capstone I, Capstone II, and Watcha analytics projects.